clouise/blog/content/posts/sms.md

 reasonable to me.

 The next graph is my a count of received messages over time since we started dating.
-I've used Loess smoothing help make some sense of the graph, it's really cool stuff, you can read about it [here.](https://en.wikipedia.org/wiki/Local_regression)
+I've used Loess smoothing to help make some sense of the graph, it's really cool stuff, you can read about it [here.](https://en.wikipedia.org/wiki/Local_regression)